alecive/alecive.github.io/_posts/2016-05-30-CV-AlessandroRoncone.md

    authors: "Alessandro Roncone, Carlo Ciliberto, Giulia Pasquale and Raffaello Camoriano"
    year: 2015
    venue: "CBMM 2015 Summer School"
-   where: "Woods Hole, MA, August 13-September 3, 2015"
+   where: "Woods Hole, MA, August 13-September 3"
    description: "Teaching assistant at the 2015 CBMM Summer School, organized by a number of MIT lab groups and affiliates.
 I focused on tutoring students during their projects with the iCub.
 A notable achievement has been the integration of Google Glass onto the YARP framework, that has been later used in order to perform head/gaze teleoperation on the iCub."
  - title: "Co-organizer of the <i>Development of body representations in humans and robots</i> workshop"
    authors: "Matej Hoffmann, Alessandro Roncone, Lorenzo Jamone, and Beata Grzyb"
    year: 2014
    venue: "IEEE International Conference on Development and Learning and on Epigenetic Robotics"
-   where: Genoa, Italy, October 13-16, 2014
+   where: Genoa, Italy, October 13-16
    description: "Half-day workshop @ICDL-EPIROB 2014 Conference.
 The goal of the workshop was to <i>explore the possibility of robots developing models inspired by the mechanisms of human body representations</i>.
 In this way, they can on one hand become new modeling tools for empirical sciences - expanding the domain of computational modeling by anchoring it to the physical environment and a physical body.
 On the other hand, robot controllers endowed with multimodal whole-body awareness and plasticity typical of humans should give rise to - in robotics unprecedented - autonomy, robustness, and resilience."
  - title: "Modeling the development of body knowledge using humanoid robots"
    authors: "Matej Hoffmann, Alessandro Roncone, Giorgio Metta"
    year: 2014
    venue: "International conference on Infant Studies"
-   where: Berlin, Germany, July 3-5, 2014
+   where: Berlin, Germany, July 3-5
    description: "Oral presentation at the <i>International Conference on Infant Studies</i> on my work related to the double-touch (made by Matej Hoffmann)."
  - title: "Modeling the development of human body representations"
    authors: "Matej Hoffmann, Alessandro Roncone"
    year: 2013
-   venue: "SMLC - Workshop on Synthetic Modeling of Life and Cognition: Open Questions"
+   venue: "SMLC - Workshop on Synthetic Modeling of Life and Cognition"
-   where: Bergamo, Italy, September 12-14, 2013
+   where: Bergamo, Italy, September 12-14
-   description: "Oral presentation at the workshop on <i>Synthetic Modeling of Life and Cognition</i>: Open Questions."
+   description: "Invited to give an oral presentation at the workshop on <i>Synthetic Modeling of Life and Cognition</i>."
  - title: "Researcher of the week"
    year: 2013-2014
    venue: IIT (Italian Institute of Technology)
    where: iCub Facility
    description: "I've been researcher of the week for two times.
 Despite its name, this award is given very rarely to outstanding research performed in the iCub Facility at IIT.
-In the past two years, only 6 of these awards have been given."
+In the past years, only 8 of these awards have been given."
 ---

 <div><p class="only-print">Personal Website: <a href="http://alecive.github.io">http://alecive.github.io</a></p></div>